tagspaces/documentation/docs/search.md

 This filter is still work in progress.

-### Full text search for TXT, MD and HTML
+## Full text search <profeature />

-After activating the full text search with the checkbox in the properties of a given location (see next screenshot), TagSpaces will try to extract and index the text content of supported file formats.
+TagSpaces PRO supports full text search for text (.TXT), markdown (.MD) and html (.HTML) files.
+You can activate this feature for every location individually in the "Edit Location" dialog, as seen in the following screenshot.
+After the activating of this feature (see next screenshot), during the indexing of a given location, the application will try to extract the text content of the supported files and create a keyword list with will be considered later by the search algorithm.

+> **Note:** On locations with many big text files, activating this features may slow down the performance of the application, so be careful on which location you are activating it.

 <!--This text content is saved in the hidden `.ts` folder and is considered later by the search.
 Since this is a early experimental feature, please don't relay only on ly on it.-->